santiagosayshey/DigiBrain/content/Journal/Monday, May 28, 2024.md

 		- "I'm having a thought that I'm going to get banned from all my websites, and Dictionarry will die and my life will be a mess" - BETTER!
 	- I can practice my senses stuff.
 Going to go splash myself with cold water, and light a candle.
 I think that might help.
 	- I would really like a hug right now.
 I think that would make me 50% less panicky.
 	- Music can help maybe.
 Perhaps I can share my grief with people who write songs about it.
-Thanks Elliot Smith.
+Thanks Radiohead.